NAU-IoT/RemotePiControl/README.md

 - Done!

-## RaspberryPIZero Solution
+## RaspberryPI Solution

 ### Components:

 **Raspberry Pi 4**

-   Used to interpret reset command over MQTT and send resetting signal to relay
+   Used to interpret reset command over MQTT and send signal to relay

 **RASPBERRY PI IO Board**

    Wired through the relay, this is what is being reset

-**5V RELAY**
+**RELAY**

-   Wired so that when the Pi 4 sends the reset signal, the relay cuts power to the IO Board for 5 seconds.
+   Wired so that when the Pi 4 sends the reset signal, the relay cuts or allows power to the IO Board:

+   - for 5 seconds(restart)

+   - indefinitely cut power(stop)

+   - indefinitely allow power(start)

 The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the Raspberry Pi 4.
-If you want to run MQTT using python on a Raspberry Pi 4 these are the steps:
+If you want to run this solution using python on a Raspberry Pi 4, these are the steps:

 ### Dependencies:
  - Install mosquitto service: